LOUIE INNIS (biography by Greg Adams, Allmusic.com). [Additions by Bopping’s editor.]

 So strangely «I’ve got a red hot love» (on the label, «Louie Innis » alone) (# 6370) from late 1951 returns to classic style Hillbilly bopper – the theme song is as usual.
 The fiddle is back, and the voice is always winkling.
 From the same session remained unissued «I’m the lonesomest guy».

 Remember.
-If my comments are boring you, go direct to podcasts, downloads and labels cans.
+If my comments are boring you, go direct to podcasts, downloads and labels scans.

 Louie Innis didn’t have in 1952 any recording pact, and without doubt he devoted himself to his work on WLW (Cincinnati, Midwestern Hayride) and WFBM (Indiana Hoedown), or recording sessions for others artists.